dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

     // outputs: single value: 1
 {% endprettify %}

-whereas, the following will raise an error and halt the application (because the error is unhandled):
+However, the following raises an error and halts the application (because the error is unhandled):

 {% prettify dart %}